Particular/docs.particular.net/nservicebus/messaging/transactions.md

 NOTE: MSMQ will escalate to a distributed transaction right away since it doesn't support promotable transaction enlistments.

-*Ambient transaction* mode is enabled by default for the transports that support it.
+*Transaction scope* mode is enabled by default for the transports that support it.
 It can be enabled explicitly via

-snippet:TransactionsEnable
+snippet:TransportTransactionScope

 #### Consistency guarantees